crashdaddy/covidTracker/README.md

   -- removed a bug where it wasn't toggling the star in both the watchlist and the output because I was using getElementById, so I changed it to getElementsByClass to toggle them all

+  -- 4/12 rebuilt the entire algorithm for storing watchlist items and displaying them.
+Now instead of using index arrays to find the watched areas we have to do a breadth-first search for the countryname, then the state and then the county.
+It was a huge ordeal.

 2: That whole CORS thing.
 Hassan clearly thinks bigger than me, because I'm like "200 hits/ hour?
 That's more than enough!" but Hassan's right.
 So now we have to build a CORS proxy.

   -- Built a proxy server on repl.it (thanks, Jon Woo!) to use an axios fetch to get the data from cross-origin, then just hand it back to us.
 It's at: https://cors-buster.crashdaddy.repl.co/